 If this is not the case, we’ll be happy to discuss how we can work together to present a stronger lending proposition in the future.

-Lloyds Bank adheres fully to the Lending Code standards sponsored by the British Bankers' Association.
+Lloyds Bank adheres fully to the Standards of Lending Practice.
 To ensure our decisions are fair and correct, we are monitored by an independent external reviewer.

 The external reviewer provides an independent assessment of the appeals process.
 They won’t review individual lending decisions or accept appeals directly from customers in the event of a complaint.